- Who is eligible to participate?

 Decorative sidewalks and alternative materials may be utilized provided the property owner complies with all City of Los Angeles requirements, including obtaining a Revocable Permit, if applicable, from the Bureau of Engineering.
 LAMC requirements of a specific plan or community plan may apply as well as other site specific requirements.
 Revocable Permits for such uses may contain a condition of waiver of the Warranty Period outlined in LAMC 62.104.

-For those cases that require a Revocable Permit from the Bureau of Engineering, an additional permit fee is also requires (See LAMC 62.118).
+For those cases that require a Revocable Permit from the Bureau of Engineering, an additional permit fee is also required (See LAMC 62.118).
 For more information about Revocable (R) Permits, please visit the Bureau of Engineering website at http://engpermits.lacity.org/rpermits/index.cfm.
 A Revocable Permit often specifies additional conditions which must be met prior to issuance of the permit.
 Requirements may include a minimum liability insurance listing the City of Los Angeles as additional insured and a waiver of damages protecting the City.
 The materials must conform to the Standard Specifications for Public Works Construction and Standard Plan 601-3.
 The applicant will be solely responsible for any additional costs outside of the City’s rebate offer.

 - Can I perform additional work?